 - Deliberately patina your pieces for the vintage look ie add a layer of oxidized material.
 The patina layer will thus act as a barrier between the copper and your skin.
 Liver of sulfur is the most efficient way although there are other methods.
 Again not a permanent solution as the patina eventually rubs off with use.
 Some artisans create gorgeous patinas and they wax coat the pieces to protect the patinas (see posts below).

 I also use stainless steel (a silver-grey metal - use jewelry supply types for softer tempers unless you have strong fingers) and bright aluminum.
 The latter is not regular aluminum which leaves black marks on you and the wearer.
-Bright aluminum is popular with chain mail jewelry makers as it is inexpensive, shiny like silver and light too.
+Bright aluminum is popular with chain mail jewelry makers as it is inexpensive, shiny like silver and light too (just clean it regularly because with time, it will eventually leave black marks).
 The downside is it can become brittle if you over work it.

 Check out my past blog posts :